 2. Benchmark to measure success

 In order to measure and celebrate achievement you need to understand and qualify your current position.
 This will help you set targets and objectives and measure success.
-Benchmarking helps achieve buy-in across your organisation as interviewing people about their department’s current position will help them to feel involved from the start of the process.
+Benchmarking helps achieve buy-in across your organisation as interviewing people about their department’s current position will help them to feel involved from the start of the digital transformation process.

 3. Create the digital vision